tleonard128/nyc-rats/README.md

 * Tom Leonard
 * Ana Moreira

-### Communication Protocols
-The main line of communication is our #rats-of-nyc slack channel.
-We also have a folder on google drive that holds a google doc for our collective notes and a google slides for the draft presentation.

 ## Overview of Project
 ### Purpose of Project
 In a Gothamist news article, [Rodents on the rise: How NYC is losing the rat battle](https://gothamist.com/news/rodents-on-the-rise-how-nyc-is-losing-the-rat-battle?fbclid=IwAR0pbcNAk-yfgqFUHerhvtJKHcjrvVLESGORmzxSIhFQwtooGSHg9uG7dXU), Jake Offenhartz asserts that complaints of rat sightings in 2021 increased by more than two-thirds compared to the same period in 2019.
 Offenhartz suggests that a citywide temporary halt of pest control inspections at the start of the pandemic may be a significant factor of this increase in reported rat sightings more than two years after the start of the COVID-19 pandemic.